fmtlib/fmt/README.rst

 The good thing about ``printf`` is that it is pretty fast and readily available being a part of the C standard library.
-The main drawback is that it doesn't support user-defined types. ``print`` also has safety issues although they are somewhat mitigated with `__attribute__ ((format (printf, ...))
+The main drawback is that it doesn't support user-defined types. ``printf`` also has safety issues although they are somewhat mitigated with `__attribute__ ((format (printf, ...))
 <http://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html>`_ in GCC.
 There is a POSIX extension that adds positional arguments required for